 Your Wireless Network

 Almost every home network starts with a wireless (or Wi-Fi) network.
-This is what enables all your devices to connect to the Internet.
+This is what enables your devices to connect to the Internet.
 Most home wireless networks are controlled by your Internet router or a separate, dedicated wireless access point.
-They both work the same way: by broadcasting wireless signals.
-The devices in your house can then connect via these signals.
+They both work the same way: by broadcasting wireless signals which allow the devices in your house to connect to the Internet.
 This means securing your wireless network is a key part of protecting your home.
-We recommend the following steps to secure it:
+We recommend the following steps to secure it.

-- Change the default administrator password to your Internet router or wireless access point.
-(Whichever one is controlling your wireless network.)
-The admin account is what allows you to configure the settings for your wireless network.
+- Change the default administrator password to your Internet router or wireless access point, whichever is controlling your wireless network.
+The administrator account is what allows you to configure the settings for your wireless network.

-- Ensure that only people you trust can connect to your wireless network.
+- Ensure that only devices you trust can connect to your wireless network.
 Do this by enabling strong security.
-Currently, the best option is to use the security mechanism called WPA2.
-By enabling this, a password is required for people to connect to your home network, and once connected, their online activities are encrypted.
+Doing so requires a password to connect to your home network and encrypts online activities once connected.

-- Ensure the password used to connect to your wireless network is strong and that it is different from the admin password.
-Remember, you only need to enter the password once for each of your devices, as they store and remember the password.
+- Ensure the password used to connect to your wireless network is a strong password that is different from the administrator password.
+Remember, your devices store passwords, so you only need to enter the password once for each device.

-Not sure how to do these steps?
-Ask your Internet Service Provider or check their website, check the documentation that came with your Internet router or wireless access point, or refer to their respective website.
+If you’re not sure how to do these steps, check your Internet Service Provider’s website or check the website of the vendor for your router or wireless access point.

-Finally, enable two-step verification whenever available, especially for your online accounts.
-Two-step verification is much stronger.
-It uses your password, but also adds a second step, such as a code sent to your smartphone or an app on your smartphone that generates the code for you.
-Two-step verification is probably the most important step you can take to protect yourself online, and it’s much easier than you think.
+Additionally, enable two-step verification whenever available, especially for your online accounts.
+It uses your password, but also adds a second authentication step, such as a code sent to your smartphone or an app on your smartphone that generates the code for you.
+This is probably the most important step you can take, and it's much easier than you think.